 The Museum offers approximately 12 special exhibitions along with smaller exhibitions each year.
 These exhibitions feature art of the 20th and 21st centuries.

 Classes, lectures, studios, collaborations with other disciplines as well as social events and performances complement the exhibition schedule.

 Throughout its history, the Museum has collected, preserved, exhibited and interpreted art.
 Today, its permanent collection contains approximately 3,000 works including national and regional contemporary art, traditional American Indian art, and traditional folk art.

 Plains Art Museum is a non profit 501 (c) 3 organization governed by a board of directors.

 In accordance with ND Charitable Gaming regulations effective 07/01/12, General Rules Chapter 99-01.3-02-3 Subsection 3 #4.
 Plains Art Museum notifies its membership that the organization’s total adjusted gross proceeds; cash profit; cash long or short; net proceeds; excess expenses; reimbursement of excess expenses; and eligible uses are available for review at 704 1st Ave.
 N., Fargo, from 10am to 5 pm Monday-Friday.

-The American Association of Museums granted accreditation to Plains Art Museum in 2003 in recognition of the Museum’s commitment to excellence, accountability, high professional standards, and continued institutional improvement.
+The American Alliance of Museums granted accreditation to Plains Art Museum in 2003 in recognition of the Museum’s commitment to excellence, accountability, high professional standards, and continued institutional improvement.
 Of the nation’s nearly 16,000 museums, approximately 750 are currently accredited after a rigorous process that examines all aspects of a museum’s operations.
 Plains Art Museum is the only art museum accredited in North Dakota.